chris-blackburn/WHADieLibrary/README.md

 # WHA Die Library
 This is what I created during my summer internship at Worth Higgins & Associates.
 This is a content management system used to keep track of dies through a web portal.
+It is run internally at the company.

 ## Why?
 In printing, there is something called a *die*.
 Dies are used to cut, perforate, and fold paper in unconventional ways.